National Contact Points

 Countries adhering to the OECD Guidelines for Multinational Enterprises support and promote standards for responsible business conduct through National Contact Points (NCPs).
 Sweden’s NCP is a tripartite collaboration between the State, the business sector and worker organisations.

-About National Contact Points
+About the Swedish National Contact Point

 The OECD Guidelines for Multinational Enterprises (the Guidelines) are joint recommendations on responsible business conduct from governments to multinational enterprises regardless of where they operate.
 The Guidelines contain non-binding principles but the countries adhering to the Guidelines make a binding commitment to apply them.
 Adherents include both OECD member countries and a number of non-member countries.
 The Guidelines were most recently revised in 2011.